Iulian277-University/Image-Processing-Sudoku-Solver/README.md

                     pixel matrices and write data into bmp output file

-P.S.: You can find more explanations for each function in the source code.
+You can find more explanations for each function in the source code.
 Thank you! :)